MiloMindbender/LiveLinkPlugins/README.md

 This is built for Unreal Engine 5.0.3  It may work with older versions but I haven't tested it so you're on your own there.

-To use this you need a copy of "Retracker-Bliss-0.8.3-telemetry-slam-sync.exe", check the RETracker discord for where to get this.
+To use this you need a copy of "Retracker-Bliss-0.9.3-LiveLink.exe", available from https://www.dropbox.com/s/dhzpba6a1vuli4i/Retracker-Bliss-0.9.3-livelink.exe?dl=0

 You can use whatever RETracker settings file has worked for you in the past.
 Make sure the render_osc_ip is set to the same address as renderer_freed_ip.  renderer_osc_port can be set to anything, the default setup is 7000.